wojtryb/Wojtryb-Krita-Scripts/README.md

 ## How to install or update

-Scripts can be installed separately using krita's `Ten Scripts` native plugin, or as a standallone plugin.
+Scripts can be installed separately using krita's `Ten Scripts` native plugin, or as a standalone plugin.

 ### Install a single script